cloudmesh/technologies/bibtex-error-tmp.md

 pandoc-citeproc: reference fa18-423-02-events.static.linuxfound.org not found
 pandoc-citeproc: reference fa18-423-02-blog.cloudera.com not found
 pandoc-citeproc: reference fa18-523-68-Ismael-jclouds not found
-pandoc-citeproc: reference fa18-523-71-LXDblog not found
-pandoc-citeproc: reference fa18-523-71-LXDblog not found
-pandoc-citeproc: reference fa18-523-71-LXDblog not found
-pandoc-citeproc: reference fa18-523-71-openVZfeatwiki not found
-pandoc-citeproc: reference fa18-523-71-openVZwiki not found
 pandoc-citeproc: reference fa18-423-02-youtube-edureka-tensorflow not found
 pandoc-citeproc: reference fa18-423-02-tensorflow2015-whitepaper not found
 pandoc-citeproc: reference fa18-423-02-tensorflow-graph not found
 pandoc-citeproc: reference fa18-423-02-tensorflow-youtube not found
-pandoc-citeproc: reference fa18-523-52-titan not found [INFO] No value for 'lang' was specified in the metadata.
+pandoc-citeproc: reference fa18-532-52-Tycoon not found [INFO] No value for 'lang' was specified in the metadata.
   It is recommended that lang be specified for this format.
 [INFO] No value for 'lang' was specified in the metadata.